joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 > This post is part of my [Tech Lead Series](/tags/tech-lead), a collection of practical advice for engineers stepping into leadership roles.

-A friend got promoted to tech lead on a Friday.
-By Monday, he'd reorganised the team's Jira board, proposed a new branching strategy, and scheduled a "vision session" for the architecture.
-By Wednesday, half the team was annoyed and the other half was confused.
-He'd tried to change everything before understanding anything.

-I made the same mistake.
-Most new tech leads do.
-The title feels like permission to fix things, so you start fixing.
-But you don't yet know what's actually broken.
+New tech leads almost always make the same mistake: they try to change things before understanding them.
+The title feels like permission to fix, so they start fixing.
+New branching strategy.
+Reorganised backlog.
+Architecture discussions.
+Within weeks, the team is frustrated and nobody's sure why.

 The first 90 days aren't about making your mark.
 They're about earning the right to.